遠東新世紀股份有限公司〈原遠東紡織〉,乃台灣規模最宏大、最多元化的紡織及相關產品製造者。本公司共分化纖、紡織、石化、土地開發與轉投資五大事業。

 1. The incorporation of new production lines, production processes or equipment is governed by Change Management Process.
 An application for change shall be filed and the process includes self-assessment on risk and control, change review/supervisor approval, pre-launch evaluation and closing.

-2. Risk identification shall be conducted to determine the risk level of operations associated with raw materials, products, activities and services which may potentially harm the operator, including employees and contractors, or cause damages to equipment.
+2. Risk identification shall be conducted to determine the risk level of operations associated with raw materials, products, activities and services which may potentially harm the operator, including workers (employees and contractors), or cause damages to equipment.

 3. Improvement goals shall be established based on risk levels and distribution of resources.
 Hardware improvement takes the priority, followed by control measures such as administrative management with special plans or operational guidelines.
 Implementation of the control measures are strictly monitored to minimize risks.
 Operation of control mechanisms is based on Regulations Governing Risk Identification, Assessment and Control set forth at each plant.